skyde/Interaction/README.md

 - Mouse Left Click
 - Mouse Right Click

-# Eye Gaze

-Pressing the toggle eye mouse enables eye tracking to control the mouse purely with eye and head movement.
-This a custom program I wrote which based on Tobii eye tracking.

 # Other

-I also have a trackball attached on top of my Kinesis keyboard for fine mouse control.
-It's slightly offset to the left as it's used only by the left had.
+I also have a trackball to the middle of my keyboard for fine mouse control, as well as a vertical mouse as a fallback when normal mouse input is required.

-Also have a vertical mouse since for some applications it's useful to have a regular mouse.